 If you are running a Limited Company then you’ll need to make sure you comply with the legal requirements when you pay a dividend, even though it is to yourself.
 You’ll need to issue paperwork to support your dividend including:

 - Holding a directors meeting to declare the dividend;

 - Writing up minutes of that meeting;

 - Preparing a dividend tax voucher.

-Here is a dividend tax voucher template for you to fill out and keep on file for your Limited Company.
+Read this guide to download a copy of a Dividend Certificate Template to fill out and keep on file for your Limited Company.

 A sole trader cannot pay a dividend because they do not own shares.
 Dividends are a payment to shareholders.
 Sole traders are taxed on their self-employment profits, regardless of how much they pay themselves.